State preservation law

-Question: How can one determine what properties are listed on the National Register of Historic Places or the Register of Historic Kansas Places?
+Question: How can one determine what properties are listed in the National Register of Historic Places or the Register of Historic Kansas Places?

-Answer: Call the Historic Preservation Office (HPO), at 785-272-8681, ext.
-240 or email your request to firstname.lastname@example.org.
+Answer: Call the Historic Preservation Office (SHPO), at 785-272-8681, ext.
+240, or email your request to email@example.com.
 You may also view the complete list on our online database.

 Question: Who is the State Historic Preservation Officer (SHPO)?